Mrazbb/pg-altergen/readme.md

 cd examples/filmdb
-docker-compose up -d    # Starts PostgreSQL container npm install  pg-altergen pg-altergen generate    # Creates alter.sql from the SQL files pg-altergen migrate     # Applies changes to the database
+docker-compose up -d    # Starts PostgreSQL container npm install  pg-altergen npx pg-altergen generate    # Creates alter.sql from the SQL files npx pg-altergen migrate     # Applies changes to the database
 ```

 The filmdb example includes a complete movie database schema with tables for films, reviews, and ratings—perfect for seeing pg-altergen in action!